 The City utilizes two surface water sources for their drinking water supply that require filtration and disinfection at the City's Water Treatment Plant (WTP).
-The primary source is Myrtle Creek, while the Kootenai River provides the City with a secondary source.
+The primary source is Myrtle Creek, while the Kootenai River provides the city with a secondary source.
+The City also has a well as a third source.
 The City water system is also interconnected with the Cabinet Mountain Water District (CMWD), which utilizes groundwater wells adjacent to the Kootenai River.
-The Kootenai River and the CMWD sources are rarely used by the City, but do provide good emergency back-up sources.
+The Kootenai River, Well and the CMWD sources are rarely used by the city but do provide good emergency back-up sources.
 For questions regarding CMWD's Annual Water Quality Report, go to www.cmwd.org/reports/.